Noether type discrete conserved quantities arising from a finite element approximation of a variational problem: Conclusions and outlook

 \section{Conclusions and outlook}

-In this work we have given a consise statement of Noether's first theorem, applied to a set of model problems.
+In this work we have given a concise statement of Noether's first theorem, applied to a set of model problems.

 We have proved a Noether type theorem for a specific class of weak extremum to a model variational problem, that is, those that are $\sob{1}{\infty}(\W)$ with finitely many jump discontinuities.
 We have in addition proved an equivalent discrete theorem for the finite element approximation of the problem.
 We write the exact conserved quantity for the discrete scheme in the same spirit as \cite{HydonMansfield:2004}.

-We have demonstrated that the Lagrangian finite elements enjoy the property of asympotically conserving the strong Noether conservation laws when approximating strong solutions of certain classes of variational problem and Lie group action.
+We have demonstrated that the Lagrangian finite elements enjoy the property of asymptotically conserving the strong Noether conservation laws when approximating strong solutions of certain classes of variational problem and Lie group action.
+Note that although there is no requirement that the finite element mesh have the underlying symmetry, the weak conserved quantities are independent of the mesh.

-We have studied the exact discrete conserved quantities numerically and in addition also constructed a geometric based adaptive scheme to conserve the approximate continuous quantities up to user specified tolerance.
+In addition we have studied the exact discrete conserved quantities numerically.
+These are conserved irrespective of whether the underlying symmetry is inbuilt into underlying function space.
+We have also constructed a geometric based adaptive scheme to conserve the approximate continuous quantities up to user specified tolerance.
+This means that upon each adaptive step there is a discrete conserved quantity which can be taken as close to the continuous counterpart as the user specifies.

-In a forthcoming sibling publication \cite{MansfieldPryer:2012} we will examine the structure of the conservation laws for less regular finite element spaces, the discontinuous Galerkin methods.
-In this case the arguments are generalisable to higher order Lagrangians.